The Ultimate Faceoff: Texas vs. California

 Texas can raise its hands in victory on this fight.
 On average, a Compare.com customer in California pays $1,893 while Texans pay $1,667.*

 Then again, if you currently have an awesome driving history and don’t drive very much, you might end up getting a better deal in California based on their rating factor priorities.
-Each insurance carrier will also rate you a bit differently depending on their portfolio, so there’s really only one way to know if you could be spending less on insurance, and that’s by comparing prices.
+Each insurance carrier will also rate you a bit differently depending on their portfolio, so there’s really only one way to know if you could be spending less on insurance: comparing prices.

 You can switch insurance companies any time you’d like, but comparing locked-in prices before you renew your insurance is the perfect time.
-Take a few minutes on www.compare.com to see if switching can save you money, or have peace of mind that you’re already getting a good deal.
+Take a few minutes on Compare.com to see if you can save even more on your car insurance.

-*Average state premiums are from a sample of auto insurance consumers using compare.com who are over twenty, have one car with at least one year of insurance.
+*Average state premiums are from a sample of auto insurance consumers in 2016 using Compare.com who are over twenty, have one car with at least one year of insurance.